Bukola-Testimony/Microservices-DevOps-Project/README.md

 <br>

 > ### Separately, Kubernetes and Terraform are powerful and popular tools for DevOps operations.
-However, when used together, you will see even more benefits for container cluster management
+However, when used together, you will see even more benefits for container cluster management.

 <br>
 <br>